HoiPangCHEUNG/minimal-backend-demo/readme.md

 # Minimal NodeJS backend with inversifyJS for fetching dummy data

+A simple project written in `Typescript` demonstrates how you could use `inversifyJS` in NodeJS for better management of dependency injection.

 ## What it does ?

 It fetches dummy data from `https://jsonplaceholder.typicode.com/todos`.